A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 We can flip an edge of a $4$-dimplex by gluing three 4-flip hats to three boundary tetrahedra sharing that edge.
 E.g., the \emph{$(01)$ $4$-simplex symmetry move} equates a $4$-simplex mirrored at the $01$ edge with one whose $01$ edge was flipped.
 More precisely, we use a more powerful version of this move where one of the three $4$-flip hats was brought to the other side:

 In network notation, this gives

-We get $3$ different versions of the element in Eq.~\eqref{eq:4d_flip_element}, depending on how we choose the orientations of the edges adjacent to the vertices $2$ and $3$.
+We get $3$ different versions of the tensor in Eq.~\eqref{eq:4d_flip_element}, depending on how we choose the orientations of the edges adjacent to the vertices $2$ and $3$.
 Using those, we also get a $(12)$-, $(23)$- and $(34)$ tetrahedron permutation move, which generate the whole $4$-simplex symmetry group.
-Moreover, the 4-flip hats have symmetries which however change the favourite edge of the involved $2$-gon, and we need additional elements for changing the latter.
+Moreover, the 4-flip hats have symmetries which however change the favourite edge of the involved $2$-gon, and we need additional tensors for changing the latter.

 The most important example of a cancellation move is the \emph{4-simplex cancellation move}

 The left hand side consists of two $4$-simplices, glued at two of their tetrahedra, whereas the right hand side consists of $3$ $4$-flip hats glued at their tetrahedra in a cyclic fashion.
 In terms of networks, we find